-These tongues-twisters are designed to increase flexibility when going between the ‘V’ & ‘W’ sounds.
-Remember that when we make the ‘V‘ sound the top teeth should lightly touch the bottom lip and the bottom lip should slightly flick out as we push the air out.
+These v and w tongue twisters are designed to increase flexibility when going between the ‘V’ & ‘W’ sounds.
+Remember that when we make the ‘V’ sound, the top teeth should lightly touch the bottom lip and the bottom lip should slightly flick out as we push the air out.
 In English the ‘W’ sound should have the lips starting with a very small hole and then opening up throughout the sound.
 Start slow and gradually speed up as you become more confident!

 1. We view walking as very whimsical.